Back to All Events

 Web analytics is the process of collecting and analyzing data to reveal visitor traffic and engagement patterns on webpages.
 These tools and the insights they reveal can be invaluable for diagnosing issues and improving operations of citizen science projects.
 (Check out the Wikipedia entry on web analytics for a more thorough overview.)
 But what tools are available, and how does a busy citizen science team make best use of them?

-First, we will hear from members of the NASA Office of Communications.
-They will ground our conversation in a discussion of key performance indicators - both what they are and the metrics you can use to track them.
-Both ideal cases and realistic scenarios will be addressed.
-Next, Cliff Johnson from the Zooniverse platform will share the data that Zooniverse can provide to projects hosted there.
-Finally, we will hear from SciStarter and the tools and dashboards they provide to assist affiliated projects in better understanding patterns of users and use.
+First, we hear from members of the NASA Office of Communications.
+They ground our conversation in a discussion of key performance indicators - both what they are and the metrics you can use to track them, and why doing so through time is valuable.
+Next, Cliff Johnson from the Zooniverse platform shares the data that Zooniverse can provide to projects hosted there.
+Finally, we hear from SciStarter founder Darlene Cavalier about the tools and dashboards SciStarter provides to assist affiliated projects in better understanding patterns of users and use.

 Janel Kasper-Wolfe, Research and Analytics Lead for the NASA Office of Communications